max-orhai/ppaml-cp7/README.md

 --------- | -----
 _p_ | teams may choose any of the 60 populations, but _must include_ <br> **HHS Region 4, TN state, and Knox County** (TN.D10 = FIPS 47093)
 _n_ | each of the weeks 2015.40 ...
 2016.20
-_m_ | 1 ... remaining weeks in target season, at team discretion
+_m_ | 0 ... remaining weeks in target season, at team discretion

 Each forecast will be evaluated against ground truth data <nobr>{ _I<sub>pw</sub>_ | _n_ ≤ _w_ ≤ _n_ + _m_ }</nobr> and assigned a sum of squared errors (SSE) score _s_.
-Higher _m_ and lower _s_ are better: the metric _s/m_ will be used for comparison between solution results with different _m_ values.
+Higher _m_ and lower _s_ are better: the metric _s/m_ will be used for comparison between solution results with different (non-zero) _m_ values.
+If _m_ = 0 the problem is a simulated _nowcast_ rather than a forecast: the goal is to infer "current" ILI rates in the target populations, as of week _n_, from both current and historical covariate data as well as historical ILI data up to two weeks previous.

 ![Example forecast](example-forecast.png)